 Why i always recommend installing a full rcbo consumer unit on every fuse board change

 Consumer units house the main switch and circuit protection supplying accessories inside your home or business.
-Protection is for:
+Circuits need protecting from:

 Overload – over current in a circuit that is otherwise OK.
 If you have ever got something stuck in your smoothie machine with your finger still on the blend button and the fuse blew – that is an overload.
 The fuse is designed to be the weakest link.
 Its job is to blow before the smoothie blenders flex has chance to warm up and pose a fire risk.
 But that’s all it will do.
 Fuses inside consumer units can be re-wireable and miniature circuit breakers that can easily be reset.